rcfdtools/R.LTWB/.datasets/IDEAM_Impute/Impute_Outlier_IQR_Cap_Pivot_TMN_CON.csv.md

 ### Method 4 - Imputing with Next Observation Carried Backward (NOCB) values
-According to this technique, the missing values are imputed using the immediate values ahead it in the time series
+According to this technique, the missing values are imputed using the immediate values after it in the time series and the missing values at the end are not filled but the series are completed fillet to the start.

 ![R.LTWB](Impute_NOCB_Outlier_IQR_Cap_Pivot_TMN_CON.csv.png)